 And each time she’d reply with a completely different animal from the last.

 I’d craft it and she would paint it.
 Then once it was dry, we’d add a little more detail on each.
 We used three craft items: toilet rolls, a good craft glue (or super glue for the hard drying parts) and acrylic paint.

 Our first creation was a pink pig, which I haven’t added into this top photo simply because it’s been so well-loved that it’s fallen apart now and therefore won’t be showing up in any of the later activities.
 Here’s a picture of it in its former glory

-Why don’t you try to make your own and recycle those toilet rolls that just keep piling up too?!
+Why don’t you try to make your own toilet roll animals and recycle those cardboard rolls that just keep piling up too?!

 Other animals you can make using toilet/cardboard rolls: